-Over the past 2 decades, the annual cost of college education is rising steadily and the level of student loan debt has accelerated to a jaw-dropping $1.35trillion in America, which is spread among 45 million people, as per recent statistics from the New York Federal Reserve.
-The study ranks student loans are the second largest debt, the largest being mortgage debt.
+Over the past 2 decades, the annual cost of a college education is rising steadily and the level of student loan debt has accelerated to a jaw-dropping $1.35trillion in America, which is spread among 45 million people, as per recent statistics from the New York Federal Reserve.
+The study ranks student loans are the second-largest debt, the largest being mortgage debt.
 This shows that student loan debt is even higher than credit card debt and auto loan debt.

-It is surprising to note that there are considerably large numbers of borrowers who go through a tough time in repaying their student loans and it is also noticed that 15% f debt is more than 90 days delinquent.
+It is surprising to note that there are considerably large numbers of borrowers who go through a tough time in repaying their student loans and it is also noticed that 15% of debt is more than 90 days delinquent.
 If you want to reverse this worrying trend, you have to imply a clear financial strategy.
 Here are few budgeting tips to follow if you’re struggling with your student loan debt.